- 408 Pages

 - ISBN: 9781948924269

-Based on the life of an incredible historical heroine, a harrowing journey in search of love, justice, and freedom, told by the daughter of best-selling author Thomas Keneally (Schindler's List)
+Based on the life of an incredible historical heroine, Fled retells the story of a harrowing journey in search of love, justice, and freedom, told by the daughter of best-selling author Thomas Keneally (Schindler's List).

-After being contained on a filthy ship and selling her body for better rations, Jenny is shocked to see the place that will become her home.
-The harsh landscape of Sydney Cove isn't welcoming to its new settlers with it's arid climate and precious little fresh water.
-Even worse, she and the others are still prisoners under the strict watch of Governor Edward Lockharty, and no amount of cunning can earn his favor.
-Jenny refuses to submit to the Governor or to the barren land unable to support the growing population.
+After being contained on a filthy ship and selling her body for protection, Jenny is horrified to learn that her struggles have only just begun.
+The harsh landscape of Sydney Cove isn't welcoming to its new settlers with its arid climate and precious little fresh water, and despite the lack of shackles or bars, she and the others are still prisoners under the strict watch of Governor Edward Lockharty, and no amount of cunning can earn his favor.
+Jenny refuses to submit to the governor or to the barren land unable to support the growing population.
 Determined to find a better life for herself and her children, she braves the sea, and a journey of over three thousand miles in a small rowboat, for a chance at a future worth fighting for.

 Based on the true story of Mary Bryant, an iconic figure in the foundation lore of Australia as Great Britain's penal colony, Fled is a sweeping, heart-wrenching account of one woman's life-long search for freedom.